monetha/go-verifiable-data/README.md

 ### Passport scanner

-After the [go-ethereum](https://github.com/ethereum/go-ethereum) community recently accepted [our changes](https://github.com/ethereum/go-ethereum/pull/17709), it became possible to compile Go SDK of reputation protocol into WebAssembly module and run it in a browser.
+After the [go-ethereum](https://github.com/ethereum/go-ethereum) community recently accepted [our changes](https://github.com/ethereum/go-ethereum/pull/17709), it became possible to compile Go SDK of reputation layer into WebAssembly module and run it in a browser.
 We have prepared a sample web application that has the same functionality as [`passport-list`](cmd/passport-list) and [`read-history`](cmd/read-history) utilities provide, i.e. it allows you to get the list of deployed passports and the history of passport changes directly in your web browser.